open-telemetry/opentelemetry-js/doc/upgrade-to-2.x.md

 - `browserDetector` or `browserDetectorSync` -> `import { browserDetector } from '@opentelemetry/opentelemetry-browser-detector'`

-For browser users, support for `window.OTEL_*` environment variable configuration (previous handled by the `envDetector`) has been dropped.
-"Environment variable" configuration for *browsers* was always an error.
-See [#5217](https://github.com/open-telemetry/opentelemetry-js/issues/5217) for details.
+As mentioned above, support for `window.OTEL_*` environment variable configuration in browsers has been dropped.
+This means that the `envDetector` in browsers is now a no-op.

-- `window.OTEL_*` usage -> use the relevant SDK APIs for configuration
 - `envDetector` in a browser -> manually create a resource with the API

 In TypeScript code, the `ResourceAttributes` type was replaced the `Attributes` type from the 'api' package.
 While unlikely, this could be a breaking change because it raised the minimum `peerDependencies` entry for `@opentelemetry/api` from `1.0.0` to `1.3.0`.